IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 delay exceeds a given threshold, depending on how much the delay exceeds the threshold.
 SCReAMv2 reduces the reference window in proportion to the fraction of marked packets if L4S is used (scalable congestion control).
-The flow chart below is a simplified view how the reference window is updated
+The flow chart below is a simplified view how the reference window is updated.

 ~~~aasvg
  +--------------+